reality/klarigi/README.md

 # Klarigi

-This application will give you explanations for clusters or groupings of entities described by ontology classes.
-For example, groups of patient profiles described by HPO classes.
+This application will derive characteristic and discriminatory explanations for groups of entities described by ontology classes.
+For example, groups of patients described by HPO classes.

 ## Installation